Foster your Direct Hotel Bookings Strategy to Reduce OTA Commissions

 From email marketing to social media, and from hotel review websites to your own website, the success or failure of your direct bookings strategy will depend in large part on the effectiveness of your ability to harness the communication channels at your disposal.

-Your hotel marketing plan and strategy can include a focus on advertising your loyalty programme on social media and via email with a focus on driving customers directly to your website.
+Your hotel marketing plan and strategy can include a focus on advertising your loyalty program on social media and via email with a focus on driving customers directly to your website.
 You can invest in online targeted marketing, including the use of paid campaigns on Google and social networks.
 Your email strategy should include an after-sales correspondence campaign to increase guest engagement, generate feedback and drive future bookings.
 For a direct bookings strategy to work, it needs investment, which could end up being less than the commission that you pay OTAs with more profitable results.

 Tip: Send a post-stay email requesting a guest review on TripAdvisor or Google, and include a discount code of 10% off for their next stay (which can obviously be shared with their friends and family).